ecmwf/earthkit-data/docs/guide/targets.rst

 .. py:function:: to_target("file-pattern", file, append=False, data=None, encoder=None, template=None, metadata=None, **kwargs)
   :noindex:

-  The simplest target is ``file``, which can access a local file/list of files.
+  The ``file-pattern`` target writes data into multiple files based on a filename pattern.

   :param file: The file path to write to.
 The output file name defines a pattern containing metadata keys in the format of ``{key}``.
 Each data item (e.g. a field) will be written into a file with a name created by substituting the relevant metadata values in the filename pattern.
   :type file: str